raspberrypilearning/turtley-amazing/worksheet.md

 1. Can you alter the `for` loop so that it draws a more interesting spiral using one of the shapes you made earlier, like a triangle or circle?

-1. Adding a few extra lines where you alter the variables `R`, `G`, and `B`, would allow you to make a multicoloured spiral.
+1. Adding a few extra lines where you alter the variables `R`, `G`, and `B` would allow you to make a multicoloured spiral.
 Have a go at creating a rainbow spiral.

 ## What next?
 - Become a Python turtle expert by continuing with the [next page of Turtley Amazing](worksheet2.md)!